EbunoluwaOye/Data-Analysis-Project/README.md

-# Data-Analysis-Project
+# Data-Analysis-Projects

-### Project Title: Sales Performance Analysis
+### Project 1 Title: Sales Performance Analysis
 ### Project Overview
 This project aims to analyze sales and customer data to derive key insights that can drive business strategies.
 I applied Excel functions to: